rvsrnvsn/ICML2019/README.md

   - Given sequence of noisy expert observations, learn _latent_ policy
   - Use a few environment steps to align actions
   - This is done using a generative model
-+ This can outerform Behavioral Cloning from Observation (BCO)
++ This can outperform Behavioral Cloning from Observation (BCO)
 + Poster 33